Fuchs Corneal Dystrophy Patients Can Regain Visual Acuity

 Tools to Cope with Fuchs Corneal Dystrophy

-If you have FCD and it’s getting in the way of your life, schedule a consultation with our low vision optometrist, Dr. Mark Rinkov.
+If you have FCD and it’s getting in the way of your life, schedule a consultation with our low vision optometrist, Dr. Cursaro.
 We can provide you with special lenses, filters, and other low vision aids to maximize your remaining vision, minimize (or eradicate) your discomfort, and help you get back to your life.

 Bioptic telescope glasses, for example, can let you drive, read, or use a computer without having to ask others for help.